pippen6668/capstone/proposal.md

 ### Solution Statement

 Convolutional Neural Network (CNN) is one of the most representative network structures in deep learning technology.
 It has achieved great success in the field of image processing.
-Many successful models are on the international standard ImageNet dataset.
-It is based on CNN.
-One of the advantages of CNN over conventional image processing algorithms is that it avoids complex pre-processing of images (especially feature extraction) and can directly input the original image.
-The CNN network performs multiple convolutional layers and pooling layers processing on the image, gives two nodes in the output layer to obtain the respective probabilities of the two categories.
+In the international standard ImageNet datasets, many successful models are based on a CNN.
+One of the advantages of CNN over traditional image processing algorithms is that it avoids complex pre-processing of images (especially feature extraction) and can directly input the original image.
+The CNN performs multiple convolutional layers and pooling layers processing on the image, and in the output layer to obtain the respective probabilities of the two categories.

 ### Benchmark Model

-Choose keras-based network models-ResNet50 to complete the project.
+Choose keras-based network model-ResNet50 to complete the project.
 On kaggle, there are total of 1,314 teams participated in the competition.
 So we can compare our results with all teams to get a relative comparison.

 In the Chinese version of the capstone project, there is a threshold for students to pass.
 The minimum requirement is reaching the top 10% (the score of 131 is 0.06127) of the kaggle Public Leaderboard.
-Maybe we can use this condition as a target to get the score less than 0.06127.
+Maybe we can take this as the goal to get the score less than 0.06127.

 ### Evaluation Metrics